Explanation of types of jobs on RemoteAssistantJobs.com

 Casual remote assistant roles are flexible positions where work is performed on an as-needed basis.
 These jobs are ideal for people who want to supplement their income, work irregular hours, or take on short-term projects.
 Casual positions usually do not guarantee consistent hours but offer high flexibility.

-Example: casual remote data entry assistant, casual virtual customer support assistant, etc.
+For example: casual remote data entry assistant and casual virtual customer support assistant.

 Which remote assistant job is right for you?